Bit-Nation/BITNATION-Registry/doc/bn-nation-1.md

     -  the string `summary` to describe the article, such as `We are Privacy and Security`.
     -  the boolean `valid` to check if an article has been repealed or not.
     -  the unsigned integer `createdAt` to log the date of creation.
+ -  the string `constitutionReference` is used to refer to an ipfs ressource where the articles are described and explained, it is modifiable via `setConstitutionReference`, which triggers the event `ConstitutionReferenceChanged`.
  -  the event `ArticleChanged`, triggered on article modification.
  -  the functions `addArticle` and `repealArticle`.